Legal

 - browse or use our websites and web applications;

-- create and use an Attentia account;
+- create an Attentia account;

 3. What data we process